 For example, on November 14, 2018, the Hungarian Competition Authority (GVH) withdrew (the "GVH Withdrawal Decision") its original approval (the "GVH Original Approval") of DIGI Hungary's acquisition of Invitel and launched a new investigation to re-assess certain market overlaps between Invitel and i-TV, another subsidiary we have in Hungary providing telecommunication services.
 The stated reason for the GVH Withdrawal Decision and such new investigation was that at the time of the initial evaluation leading to the GVH Original Approval, DIGI Hungary had allegedly failed to proactively comment on certain data regarding the territorial scope of certain telecommunications services provided by i-TV.
-In addition, the GVH Withdrawal Decision imposed a fine of approximately €280,000 on DIGI Hungary.
+In addition, the GVH Withdrawal Decision imposed a fine of approximately \notin 280,000 on DIGI Hungary.
 In December 2018, DIGI Hungary appealed the above findings, and the fine imposed by, the GVH Withdrawal Decision to a competent Hungarian Court.
-On June 4, 2019, the court (i) reduced the imposed fine by 50% to approximately €140,000, but (ii) agreed with the GVH Withdrawal Decision insofar it had alleged DIGI Hungary's failure to proactively comment on certain data regarding the territorial scope of certain telecommunication services provided by i-TV; however it (iii) established that the GVH had itself to properly gather the necessary information at the time of the evaluation leading to the GVH Original Approval, which was not exclusively due to DIGI Hungary's failure to proactively act in the required manner.
+On June 4, 2019, the court (i) reduced the imposed fine by 50% to approximately \notin 140,000, but (ii) agreed with the GVH withdrawal Decision insofar it had alleged DIGI Hungary's failure to proactively comment on certain data regarding the territorial scope of the evaluation leading to the GVH had itself to properly gather the necessary information at the time of the evaluation leading to the GVH had itself to properly due to DIGI Hungary's failure to proactively act in the required manner.
 On June 19, 2019, the GVH filed an appeal against that judgement and DIGI Hungary submitted its response and cross-appeal on August 23, 2019.
-The appeal hearing was scheduled for March 25, 2020, but as consequence to the measures implemented by the Hungarian government in response to the COVID - 19 epidemics, the hearing has been postponed and we do not have information regarding the new hearing date..
-Although we continue to believe that DIGI Hungary fully cooperated with the GVH during their initial evaluation leading to the GVH Original Approval by providing complete and accurate information and that the GVH